Azure-Samples/communication-services-javascript-quickstarts/AI/calling/customerSupportAndBusinessInsights/README.md

 - Back end: [OpenAIGateway](https://github.com/Azure-Samples/communication-services-javascript-quickstarts/tree/main/AI/calling/customerSupportAndBusinessInsights/backEnd/openAIGateway)

 ## Summary
 This sample shows how you can quickly and easily give support agents the tools and talking points that help answer their customer's questions.
-By using Azure Communications Services and empowering the Open AI capabilities the result creates a revolutionary solution that combines the power of cloud-based communication and artificial intelligence.
+By using Azure Communications Services and empowering the Azure Open AI capabilities the result creates a revolutionary solution that combines the power of cloud-based communication and artificial intelligence.
 Azure Communications Services client calling enables businesses to embed voice and video calling features into their applications, websites, or mobile devices, without the need for complex infrastructure or coding.
-Open AI provides a suite of AI tools that can analyze, understand, and generate natural language, speech, and images, enhancing the quality and richness of customer interactions.
+Azure Open AI provides a suite of AI tools that can analyze, understand, and generate natural language, speech, and images, enhancing the quality and richness of customer interactions.